 If there are medical reasons for the request, you must notify the Graduate School as soon as possible and within 3 weeks of the good cause event or other circumstances if you feel that you require additional time to submit your thesis.
 Retrospective applications will only be approved under exceptional circumstances.
 If you do not notify the Graduate School of your circumstances you may not be granted an extension to your thesis submission date unless you can provide a good reason why this information could not be presented in time.

 How to Notify

-Please submit an Application for Extension to Thesis Submission Date form and supporting documents to the Graduate School.
+Please submit an Application for Extension to Thesis Submission Date and Completion Plan plus any supporting documents to the Graduate School.

 Evidence of Good Cause

 Evidence should be in the form of a report that describes the medical condition or other adverse personal circumstances.
 Where the report refers to a medical condition of more than seven consecutive days duration the report must be completed by an appropriate medical practitioner.
 It is also helpful if any evidence includes details of the exact effect on the ability to complete your PhD.
 Examples of good cause can be found in the University Code of Practice under section 10.27:

 - Ill health (accompanied by medical certification);